KPCC chief's "pro-RSS" remarks continue to draw sharp political reactions | Politics

 The Congress and the UDF were the first party and the front in history which dared to declare that they did not need the vote of any communalist, the LoP added.

-Sudhakaran made the controversial remarks against Nehru while addressing a Children's Day programme organised by the Kannur DCC to celebrate the birth anniversary of Nehru, days after his revelation that he had given protection to RSS shakhas decades ago, irking the Muslim League.
+Sudhakaran made the controversial remarks against Nehru while addressing a Children's Day programme organised by the Kannur DCC to celebrate the birth anniversary of Nehru, days after making a disclosure that he had provided protection to RSS 'shakhas' decades ago, irking the Muslim League.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)